nuhanishat/contour-following/README.md

 ## Running

-The general algorithm look like:
+The general algorithm looks like:
 - Get current position from marker tracking
 - Feed it to the PID controller
 - Command the output velocity as twist command

-***Please note that the inidividual components (marker tracking, PID and commanding arm using kinova_msgs) have been tested and are working, but the PID controller needs more work before implementation in real world so they haven't been integrated yet***
+***Please note that the inidividual components (marker tracking, PID and commanding arm using kinova_msgs) have been tested and are working, but the PID controller needs more work before implementation in real world so they haven't been integrated yet due to time limitations***

 ### Marker Tracking